KITTEN VACCINE SCHEDULE

 As your vet probably told you, developing fetuses are much more susceptible to damage by vaccine viruses than are kittens or adult cats and can lead to fetal death, abortions or congenital birth defects.
 Because of that risk I tend to believe that vaccinations during pregnancy should be avoided.
 However, there is some research that indicates that some Feline Upper Respiratory Disease vaccines may be safe in pregnant cats.
 If you do choose to vaccinate your cat, do so with a killed or inactivated vaccine.
 The following links contain some helpful information:

-Questions may have been edited for size and content.
-Answers are intended for entertainment purposes only and are not intended to substitute the opinions of a qualified pet health provider.
-The submitting of a question gives KittenCare.com the right to publish and syndicate content.
-Owners should consult their veterinarian for all pet-health matters.
+All contents are intended for entertainment purposes only.
+Pet owners should in no way use this site's content as a substitute for the opinions of a veterinarian or other qualified pet health provider.
+Owners should consult a veterinarian or other qualified pet health provider for all pet health matters.
 All pet care is the responsibility of the owner.